Runeville/DiaryProjectCS50/README.md

 - I used python and flask for server side.
 - SQLAlchemy is used to handle database.
-- HTML, CSS and JS are only for styling.
+- HTML, CSS and JS for styling.

 ### Files